nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Continued working with the FCC course, though I got completely stuck with Mongoose.
 Did a CRUD template review with some other members of the EU study group.

 **Thoughts:** The FCC course continues to frustrate.
 Part of my problem is that I don't really understand what's going on "under the hood" and am perhaps, as I told Kirstie, trying to control too much when I really should sit back and "let Mongoose take the wheel."
 I was very pleased with my performance at the CRUD review, though; getting started, doing all the installation and connecting the pieces was a breeze, and the struggles I'd had with Heroku did enable me to instruct everyone else on how to manage deployment from GitHub.
 Also answered questions and generally felt like I really did know what I was doing, which made for a nice change.

+### Day 58: July 6, 2022

+**Today's Progress:** Continued chipping away at the FCC course.
+Managed to get through the Mongoose section and am onto the project parts.

+**Thoughts:** I had the strong sensation that I was missing something while doing the Mongoose problems.
+Once I saw the sample code and figured out the pattern, the remaining problems were easy enough to "solve," but I wouldn't've have been able to solve them on my own.
+Frustrating.
+Though how FCC presents the code really makes me wonder just how long ago this course was written; it seems to be crying out for an update.
+Noticed that MDN has some tutorials on Express that incorporate Mongoose, so will have a look at them, and at the video Kirstie recommended, tomorrow.
+FCC's approach was so weird that I honestly don't feel that I've learned much of anything.
+The Mongoose functions were completely removed from the server-side code, and while in an architectural sense that's probably best practice, it makes it hard for me to understand what's happening.

+(As an aside, editing this file is getting more and more painful.
+I think I may have to split it off to a "Part 2" pretty soon.)